Algar–Flynn–Oyamada reaction

 The Algar–Flynn–Oyamada reaction is a chemical reaction whereby a chalcone undergoes an oxidative cyclization to form a flavonol.

 Reaction mechanism

 There are several possible mechanisms to explain this reaction; however, these reaction mechanisms have not been elucidated.
 What is known is that a two-stage mechanism exists.
 First, dihydroflavonol is formed, which then subsequently oxidizes to form a flavonol.

-Those mechanisms which have an epoxide to be an intermediate are excluded, which should be obtained by the oxidation of the double bond with hydrogen peroxide in Prileschajew reaction.
-Gormley et al. have shown that the reaction does not proceed through an epoxide.
+Proposed mechanisms involving epoxidation of the alkene have been disproven.

 The probable mechanisms are thus two possibilities: